vmware/vic/doc/design/volumes/nfsvolumestores.md

  1. Create a VCH with an NFS backed `VolumeStore`, create a volume on the `VolumeStore`, create 2 containers with the volume attached, touch a file from the first container, verify it exists on the 2nd.
 Destroy the 2nd container, attempt to destroy the volume and expect a failure.
 Poweroff the first container, reattempt destroy of the volume, it should fail.
 Then destroy the container and destroy the volume.
  2. Create a VCH with a nonreachable NFS backed `VolumeStore`.
 Check that vic-machine warns about the lack of creation of that volume store.
 Possibly check for the appropriate logging in the portlayer logs.
  3. Create a VCH with an NFS backed `VolumeStore`, create a volume on said store.
 Attach this volume to two different cotainers.
 Touch a file in the volume with container 1.
-Confirm that this file shows up in container 2. remove the VCH and confirm that the volume store is removed as well.
+Confirm that this file shows up in container 2.
+Remove the VCH and confirm that the volume store is removed as well.
- 4. Create a VCH with an NFS volume store. create a volume attach it to a container. touch a file to that container.
+ 4. Create a VCH with an NFS volume store. create a volume and attach it to a container.
+Touch a file inside the volume attached to that container.
 Tear down the VCH.
 Create a new VCh with the same NFS volume store target.
 Check that the created volume is still there.
 Attach it to a container.
 Check that the touched file appears inside the volume.
  5. Create a volume store with multiple NFS Volume Stores.
 Create volumes on each store.
 Mount each of those volumes to the same container.
 Touch files to them. attach all volumes to a second container.
 Make sure that all touched files are present (multiple volume version of test 3)
  6. Create a VCH with an nfs volume store.
 Create a volume attach it to a running container.
 Attempt to remove the volume.
 Expect to get a `Volume in Use` error.
- 7. Create a VCH with an nfs store tagged as the `default` store.
-Test all the functionalities of the anonymous volume functionality.(this will likely be multiple tests, there are already several tests for our vdmk based volume store to mirror from.)
+ 7. Create a VCH with an nfs store tagged as the `default store`.
+Test all the functionalities of the anonymous volume functionality (this will likely be multiple tests there are already several tests to mirror from our vmdk based volume store).

  Note: there are more tests, and these tests should also be added to the integration tests ticket.